chenyou-H/knowYourMatchedPokemon/README.md

 ## How to run this project
 ### The user needs to have node.js installed in his computer
 ### use "node index.js" command in cmd, and open a browser and input "localhosr:3000" in the url
-### (P.
-S) This project have a cache to store pokmon image jpg file and pokmon information text file.
+### (P.S) This project have a cache to store pokmon image jpg file and pokmon information text file.